puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 end
 ~~~

 If the `chunk` blocks either all return arrays or all return hashes, you can omit the `aggregate` block.
-If you do, Facter will automatically merge all of your data into one array or hash and use that as the fact's value.
+If you do, Facter automatically merges all of your data into one array or hash and use that as the fact's value.

 For more examples of aggregate resolutions, see the [aggregate resolutions](fact_overview.html#writing-facts-with-aggregate-resolutions) section of the [Fact Overview](fact_overview.html) page.